 The HUSKY and MALAMUTE.

 They need lots of exercise of a structured nature.
 Can have a predisposition to being a bit dominant, especially males, with other male dogs and sometimes people, especially if you are scared of them (which I have come across).
 Need to work, pull sledges etc (that’s what they were originally breed for) or you need to provide a similar substitute.
 Strong dogs that need firm fair (not aggressive) handling from day one with lots of early socialisation with other dogs, people and animals (beware older ones that haven’t had this).
-Generally not a good house dog (some are), many prefer to sleep outside.
+Generally not a good house dog (some are), many prefer to sleep outside, if outside you will need to provide decent accomodation for them with somewhere to get out of the sun and rain.
 Will be an only dog but not good for them.
 Needs lots of grooming.
-The rescue centre that I volunteer at and others throughout the country are being swamped with Husky and Malamute dogs and crosses because owners are taking them on because they look lovely but soon (in the juvenile to adult period) realise they cannot cope with their behaviour (which happens because the dogs are not getting what they need).
+The rescue centre that I volunteer at and others throughout the country are being swamped with Husky and Malamute dogs and crosses because owners are taking them on because they look lovely but soon (in the juvenile to adult period) realise they cannot cope with their behaviour (which happens because the dogs are bored and frustrated; not getting what they need).